Deep dive into nation’s history and civics teaching earns mixed report card on race issues

 “But I believe students should engage, should learn how things really work,” he said.
 “Good civics education would promote an inclination in students that you should do things, that that’s what good people do, it’s just that the ‘action civics’ can get carried away.”

-Mr. Finn said a key measurement in approaching history and civics can be found in the nation’s founding motto of “E Pluribus Unum,” or “out of many, one,” according to Mr. Finn.
+Mr. Finn said a key measurement in approaching history and civics is in the nation’s founding motto: “e pluribus unum,” Latin for “out of many, one.”

 “There is a central balancing act at work here, one we work at endlessly and will forever,” he said.
 “You don’t want to get carried away to extremes where you have all ‘e pluribus’ or all ‘unum.’”

-Overall, Mr. Finn expressed cautious optimism, noting that most Southern states now teach that slavery was a driving cause of the Civil War and only 10 states received an F in both civics and U.S. history standards.
-At the same time, 20 states earned an “inadequate” grade for their combined standards, with F’s for history being the primary downward driver of grades.
+Overall, Mr. Finn expressed cautious optimism.
+He noted that public schools in most Southern states teach that slavery was a driving cause of the Civil War and only 10 states received F’s in both civics and U.S. history standards.
+The study gave 20 states “inadequate” grades for their combined standards.
+F for history was the primary downward driver of grades.

 Sign up for Daily Newsletters